Why Is The Brachial Plexus Important?

 Where is the brachial plexus?

 Generally, the nerves of the brachial plexus come out from the cervical spine between the anterior and middle scalene muscles to run over the first and second rib and under the clavicle.
 They then run deep to the pectoralis minor muscle and continue to branch as they feed various parts of the arm.
-The specific path of the nerves in the brachial plexus have some variability from person to person (Golarz, 2020; Leijnse et al., 2019).
+The specific path of the nerves have some variability from person to person (Golarz, 2020; Leijnse et al., 2019).